AkashYadav00/AkashBlogs/README.md

 redis-cli
 KEYS * : to sow all the keys

+# Use below redis configurations if you want to run redis locally
 const HOST = "127.0.0.1";
 const PORT = "6379";

 var redisClient = redis.createClient({
     port: PORT,